 We know from the pyramid complex of Pepi II (Figure 9a) that they were particularly focused on the equator, or a little below it.
 The equinoctial shadow is aligned with the northern edge of the building around the open court.
 Its eastern edge is about 260 cubits from the centre of the pyramid, equating to 2.6 times the height at ground level.
 On the roof, if 13 cubits high, the ratio would be 3.0, corresponding exactly to the second mark in the arithmetical scheme.
-Consequently we can think of the horizontal bar of the sundial as being like that roof, only relatively much longer.108
+Consequently we can think of the horizontal bar of the sundial as being like that roof, only relatively much longer.147

-No plumb line is shown in the Osireion drawing and it is suggested that for the estimation of time, throughout the year, the dial was placed due east/west with the face of the horizontal bar flush with the ground.109 The marks on it could then be extrapolated by eye to the solstice positions (table 17).
+No plumb line is shown in the Osireion drawing and it is suggested that for the estimation of time, throughout the year, the dial was placed due east/west with the face of the horizontal bar flush with the ground.148 The marks on it could then be extrapolated by eye to the solstice positions or the dial could be rotated about the long arm until the shadow fell on it (table 25).